 Where to build charging parks for electric freight?

-Design of sites to meet AFIR requirements
+Design of sites to meet AFIR requirements and possible locations in Slovakia.

 The EU’s Alternative Fuels Infrastructure Regulation (AFIR), which came into force on 14 April this year, sets challenging targets for the construction of charging stations (also) for heavy-duty vehicles.
 Charging parks (hubs) for trucks must be built along the roads included in the TEN-T international network in the coming years so that the electric motorway does not end at the Slovak border.
 It is high time for the responsible authorities in Slovakia to start seriously looking into the strategy of building this critical infrastructure – not only to meet the requirements of Brussels, but mainly to make high-capacity fast charging stations near motorways available to Slovak hauliers who will add electrically driven trucks (eHDVs) to their fleets in the coming years.